yogeshwaran-shanmuganathan/Retail-Store-Visualisation-and-Analysis/README.md

 # Retail-Stores-Visualisation-and-Analysis
 ## About Data
-The dataset (Retail.xlsx) contains anonymized weekly sales data for 45 stores of a retail corporation that operates a chain of hypermarkets, discount stores and neighborhood stores.
+The dataset (Retail.xlsx) contains anonymised weekly sales data for 45 stores of a retail corporation that operates a chain of hypermarkets, discount stores and neighborhood stores.
 The data is available from the week of 11/11/2011 to the week of 26/10/2012.
 The stores offer five types of markdowns or discounts throughout the period of one-year. <br/>
 There were four holiday weeks – 25/11/2011, 30/12/2011, 10/02/2012, 07/09/2012 in this one-year period. <br/>
 There are three tabs in the Retail.xlsx excel file – Stores, Sales, and MarkDowns.
 Relevant information about the columns in these tabs is given below: <br/>
 **Stores tab:** <br/>